Stock Disciplines Signals Scanners & Stops

 Market Review and Indicator Status Report.
-Included in the report are Interest rate spread, McClellan Oscillator, Summation Index, Market Bias, Money Flow, Stochastic Oscillator, Chaiken Advance/Decline, Chaiken Volatility Indicator, Volatility Index, VIX, Chande Momentum Oscillator, MACD, resistances, supports.
+Included in the report are Interest rate spread, McClellan Oscillator, Summation Index, Market Bias, Money Flow, Stochastic Oscillator, Chaikin Advance/Decline, Chaiken Volatility Indicator, Volatility Index, VIX, Chande Momentum Oscillator, MACD, resistances, supports.
 Taken together, these indicators can paint a general profile of the condition of the market and enable you to adjust your strategy in accordance with the market’s near-term outlook.
-The charts of all the stocks in the Dow Jones Industrial Average are posted here.
-An R.C.
-Allen system perspective of the market is also here (with its "buy" and "sell" signals).
-Latest readings for the stochastic oscillator, Chande Momentum Oscillator (CMO), Chaiken Money Flow, CCI, SAR, Interest Rate Spread, Market Volatility Index or "VIX," Relative Volatility Index, and the Donchian trading system.
-This page also has data from some of our scanners.
+The day’s market action at 5-minute intervals is posted here.

 Company Earnings Reports To Be Released The Next Day Market Day.
 This is a list of U.S. traded companies that have confirmed that they will be reporting.

 Since this site focuses so much on setups adn alerts that setups have occurred, it might be well to review this page about the meaning of “alerts.”

 This interactive chart delivers real-time data.
 It is not necessary to refresh the page to see the latest quote.
 All market data is automatically updated through the most recent trade.